An Introduction to RegEx

 Mrs. Danna Pereia

-does not exist.
-Note that we add a single spaceafter the name.
+1. Define a negative lookbehind that checks if Danna does not exist.
+Note that we add a single space after the name.

-repeated until the end of the line using$
+3. Match any alphanumeric using \w repeated until the end of the line using $.

 5.4 Negative lookahead